seanreed1111/sql-recipes/recipes.md

 ## You want to produce a summary based on date or time values.

 ## Solution
 ## Use GROUP BY to place temporal values into categories of the appropriate duration.
-Often this involves using expressions to extract the significant parts of dates or times.
+Often this involves using expressions to EXTRACT the significant parts of dates or times.

 ## Discussion
 ## To put rows in time order, use an ORDER BY clause to sort a column that has a temporal type.
 If instead you want to SUMmarize rows based on groupings into time intervals, you need to deterMINe how to categorize each row into the proper interval and use GROUP BY to group them accordingly.